Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/04_porting_guide.md

 Note that errors are propagated using the #status_t enumeration of status and error codes.
 Any method within the API returns an error code that gives a hint on the execution status of the routine.

-# Step-by-step porting guide {#pg_guide}
+# Step-by-Step Porting Guide {#pg_guide}

 The following step-by-step guide leads through the basic process on getting the API running on any Cortex-M0 based development environment.
 The steps are demonstrated using the [MCUXpresso-IDE]( https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE) and the [NXP FRDM-KL46Z](https://www.nxp.com/design/development-boards/freedom-development-boards/mcu-boards/freedom-development-platform-for-kinetis-kl3x-and-kl4x-mcus:FRDM-KL46Z) development platform from NXP that comes also with the AFBR-S50 evaluation kit.
 It should be an easy task for experienced embedded software developer to follow the steps on its dedicated development environment.

 @note
 This is a brief guide that shows the basic approach for porting the API only.
-An extensive porting guide to a Cortex-M4 architecture is available on the [Broadcom website](https://www.broadcom.com/products/optical-sensors/time-of-flight-3d-sensors).
+An extensive porting guide to a Cortex-M4 architecture is available on the [Broadcom website](https://www.broadcom.com/products/optical-sensors/time-of-flight-3d-sensors) (select any Sensor and go to "Documentation" -> "Programming Guides").
 This document shows the full task of porting the *AFBR-S50 API* to a new processor platform on the example of a STM32F403RE Cortex-M4 microprocessor.

 ## Create a new project in your environment {#pg_new_project}